Research Mission

 3) the notion of Sensing Place & Environment,

-4) Imaging and SensingTechnologies as they Visualize/Sense Earth Ecologies.
+4) Imaging and SensingTechnologies relating to Earth Ecologies.

 To address our research questions:

-— In what ways can Artists engage with science and technology in intriguing ways?
+— In what ways can Artists engage with the natural world in contemporary intriguing ways?

 UC Natural Reserve Sites: